Inclusion II

-Inclusion – The missions will provide selected individuals an opportunity to perform scientific research in a diverse, inclusive simulation mission, without the frequent barriers of discrimination, cost, or accessibility.
+Inclusion – Provide selected individuals an opportunity to perform scientific research in a diverse, inclusive simulation mission, without the frequent barriers of discrimination, cost, or accessibility.

-Accessibility – These missions will facilitate the integration of persons with a disability in analog/simulations of the Moon or Mars, while actively working to improve accessibility and inform future accessible designs.
+Accessibility – Facilitate the integration of persons with a disability in analog/simulations of the Moon or Mars, while actively working to improve accessibility and inform future accessible designs.

-Scientific Research – The crew members will perform rigorous scientific research during the missions and disseminate the results to the appropriate audience, academic journals, and institutions.
-This research will be applicable to future space habitat design, astronaut well-being and human spaceflight in general.
+Scientific Research – Perform rigorous scientific research during the missions and disseminate the results to the appropriate audience, academic journals, and institutions.
+This research will be applicable to future space habitat design, astronaut well-being, and human spaceflight in general.

-Promote Diversity in STEM/Spaceflight -The final goal of the Inclusion mission is to demonstrate the unique skills and adaptations that a diverse, mixed ability crew can contribute to human spaceflight.
+Promote Diversity in STEM / Spaceflight – Demonstrate the unique skills and adaptations that a diverse, mixed ability crew can contribute to human spaceflight.

 SAM Crew